somilsdiaz/WEB-FE-REACT-PRJ3/README.md

 # CRM Pro - Customer Relationship Management System

-A modern, responsive and feature-rich CRM system built with React, TypeScript and Vite.
+CRM Pro is a modern, responsive web application built with React, TypeScript, and Vite for efficient client relationship management.
+The system provides comprehensive tools for managing clients, tracking opportunities, and monitoring follow-up activities.

 ## Screenshots